Best Cheap Electric Guitars on a Tight Budget

 Cheap Electric Guitar Brands

-Popular brands like Squier (From Fender), Jackson, and Ibanez retain their spots in this edition.
+The best cheap guitar brands like Squier (From Fender), Jackson, and Ibanez retain their spots in this edition.

-While Epiphone (From Gibson) was bested by lesser-known brands this time, don't count them out yet.
+While Epiphone (from Gibson) was bested by lesser-known brands this time, don’t count them out yet.
 They continue to be among the most popular brands in the entry-level category.
 The Epiphone Les Paul, an affordable version of the Gibson Les Paul, is one of their most popular guitars; they also have semi-hollow body guitars for those who can extend their budgets.

-These brands have experience and manufacturing capabilities.
+These guitar brands have experience and manufacturing capabilities.
 This allows them to continue to produce quality entry-level electric guitars of different styles.
-If you didn't find your preferred guitar style in this guide, you can find one from these brands.
+If you didn’t find your preferred guitar style in this guide, you can find one from these brands.
 Other well-known brands with guitars in this price range include Kramer, LTD (From ESP), Dean, Washburn, Donner, and more.

 Playability